iotaledger/iota-wiki/docs/learn/protocols/stardust/core-concepts/multi-asset-ledger.md

 Non-fungible tokens, so-called **NFTs**, are different from native tokens because each token must be unique and must have some immutable data attached to them.
-Consequently, NFTs are supported on the base protocol level via NFT outputs.
+Consequently, NFTs are supported on the base protocol level via _NFT outputs_.

 Minting an NFT doesn't require expensive gas fees; all that needs to be in place is the right amount of storage deposit tokens that are 100% refunded after the NFT is destroyed.
 The issuer's identity may also be immutably attached to the NFT next to arbitrary data, making it possible to detect